hmrc/pillar2-submission-api/resources/public/api/conf/common/overview.md

  - amend a UK Tax Return
  - submit a Below Threshold Notification

-The [Pillar 2 Service Guide](https://developer.development.tax.service.gov.uk/guides/pillar2-service-guide/) contains further information on integrating with the API.
+The Pillar 2 [Service Guide](https://developer.development.tax.service.gov.uk/guides/pillar2-service-guide/) contains further information on integrating with the API, including a glossary of terms and acronyms relating to Pillar 2 API.